knightsUCF/City-Builder-Architects-Production/GDD.md

 What makes a game good is not what the game is, but what the creator strives for.
 But viewer interaction is a big plus.
 But aside from that, there's no real good formula i'd say."

+People want a team based games.
+Like League of Legends of Fortnite, so they can talk with each other and have funny moments.
+So definitely include co op.

 # State of RTS on /r/gamedev